OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 ~~~~~~~~~~~~~~~~~~~~~

 For components with many public variables, it is often useful to compartmentalize
 them into a hierarchy of containers to enhance readability and "findability."
-This
-is particularly important when the user is submitting or connecting variables in
-a GUI, but it is also useful for the script interface.

 Variables in OpenMDAO can be compartmentalized by creating a container from the
 *Container* base class.
 This container merely contains variables or other